mamonu/mamonu.github.io/_posts/2019-06-24-Code_[auto]_formatting.md

 In order to do this I will use the [pre-commit](https://github.com/pre-commit/pre-commit) framework for creating some git hook scripts.

-The maintainers describe git hook scripts as 'useful for identifying simple issues before submission to code review'.
+The maintainers describe [git hook](https://git-scm.com/docs/githooks) scripts as:

+> 'useful for identifying simple issues before submission to code review.
+Pre-commit hooks on every commit automatically find
-Running pre-commit hooks on every commit to automatically point out issues in code such as missing semicolons, trailing whitespace, etc. By pointing these issues out before code review, a code reviewer can focus on the architecture of a change while not wasting time with trivial style nitpicks.
+> out issues in code such as missing semicolons, trailing whitespace, etc. By pointing these issues out before code review,
+> a code reviewer can focus on the architecture of a change while not wasting time with trivial style nitpicks.'

+And remember we are not only finding them but we are automatically changing them to code that follows good practices.
 Even if someone doesnt develop code that is under a code review process , automatic code style enforcement is still useful for our 'future-self' 😀 .